Join ADRC & community professionals for presentations on a variety of health topics.

 Don't take our word for it!
 Watch these brief videos to see how Stepping On workshops have helped people just like you:

-- Eau Claire, WI's Stepping On program outlines the series with participant testimonials in this Stepping On video.
+- Eau Claire, WI's Stepping On program outlines the series with participant testimonials.

 Continue on your path to staying healthy & active!
 If you have completed the Stepping On workshop, you may be eligible for this series.
 The ADRC & NWTC Physical Therapy (PT) Program have teamed up to provide you with one-on-one exercise assistance with a PT student.
 Call the ADRC at (920) 448-4300 to find out more.